The first hot showers in the

-for obvious reasons, such as waiting till 11am when the water in the pipe
+for obvious reasons, such as waiting till 11am when the water in the

-over 200 feet of thick-walled hard poly pipe typically used for
+photos is actually over 200 feet of thick-walled hard poly pipe,

 When the hot water ran out, the shower was over.

-As for refrigeration, as it turns out there hasn't been
+As for refrigeration, it turns out there hasn't been any

-Alternative means for refrigeration are used in the winter time, some of the methods are
+Alternative means for refrigeration are used in the winter time, when

 If it were not for the myriad of security cameras here to later allow